amycommits/tech_for_justice/README.md

 # techforjustice
-This is an HTML prototype of a companion app system
+This is an HTML prototype of a companion app system.
+The app help eligible people in DC draft a motion to have their criminal records sealed.